netboxlabs/diode-sdk-go/README.md

 }
 ```

 Each entity is serialised with protobuf field names and emitted as a log record that includes SDK and producer metadata via resource attributes so downstream collectors can enrich and forward the payload.
 The client raises an `OTLPClientError` when the export fails.
-TLS behaviour honours the existing `DIODE_SKIP_TLS_VERIFY` and `DIODE_CERT_FILE` environment variables, and the export timeout can be customised via `diode.WithOtlpTimeout`.
+TLS behaviour honours the existing `DIODE_SKIP_TLS_VERIFY` and `DIODE_CERT_FILE` environment variables, and the export timeout can be customised via `diode.WithOTLPTimeout`.

 ### CLI to replay dry-run files